kohlidevops/DockerZeroToHero/README.md

 Containers and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:

-    1. Resource Utilization: Containers share the host operating system kernel, making them lighter and faster than VMs.
+    1. Resource Utilization:
+        Containers share the host operating system kernel, and making them lighter and faster than VMs.
         VMs have a full-fledged OS and hypervisor, making them more resource-intensive.

     2. Portability: Containers are designed to be portable and can run on any system with a compatible host operating system.
 VMs are less portable as they need a compatible hypervisor to run.